iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-domain-specific-language.md

 |--------|------------------------|-------------------------------------------------|----------------------|
  | filter | The entire source file | A resources list filtered by the JMESpath query | A JMESpath query     |

-> :octicons-light-bulb-16: When using *$*root, it may be useful to use Additional JMESPath functions.
+> :octicons-light-bulb-16: When using `$root`, it may be useful to use
-> This map specifies the component vpc by using the get JMESPath functions
+> [Additional JMESPath functions](Terraform-additional-jmespath-functions.md).
+This map specifies the component
+> `vpc` by using the get JMESPath functions

 === "Mapping file"
     ```yaml